carpentries-incubator/java-intro/_episodes/01-first-program.md

 Let's create a class called HelloWorld (the blue print).
 This class will be used to build a program that is going to print "Hello World" on the screen.
 The name of the file in which the class is saved **HAS** to be the same as the name of the class ending with the extention ```.java```.
 Usually we would call this program HelloWorld, but because of the way repl.it works, we have to call it Main.
 So we have to create a file called Main.java.
 To the Java compiler it doesn't matter what you call it but convention is to call it something meaningful so that someone else (or you when you come back to it tomorrow) can infer from the name what it will do.

-Type the following code into the editor:
+Create a repl called ```01.HelloWorld```.
+Repl.it will create a file called Main.java for you with the following code already entered (without the comments):

 ```java
 /**